C5H8NNaO4/effects-of-chronic-cannabinoid-abuse/disorders.md

 * Sweating
 	* [Hyperhidrosis—Causes and Treatment of Enhanced Sweating][Hyperhidrosis—Causes and Treatment of Enhanced Sweating]
 	* [Mechanisms and controllers of eccrine sweating in humans][Mechanisms and controllers of eccrine sweating in humans]
+	* [Profuse sweating on the palms, soles, and axillae][Profuse sweating on the palms, soles, and axillae]
 * Withdrawal
 	* [The cannabis withdrawal syndrome: current insights][The cannabis withdrawal syndrome: current insights]
 	* [Cannabis withdrawal in chronic, frequent cannabis smokers during sustained abstinence within a closed residential environment]